matlle/kvdb/README.md

 * keys and values are char arrays.
-* BTREE data structure is used to store and retrive data.
+* BTREE data structure is used to store and retrieve data.
 * data are organized by databases and tables.
 * a database is a directory on the filesystem which can contains tables.
 Tables are represented by folders inside the database directory.